ByteOtter/journey/content/posts/fosdem_24/index.md

 After that, we decided to take a long break, meet up with other colleagues and have some in-promptu baguette lunch on a concrete retainer wall in front of building H.

-Then we went to the last talk for me: "*The Monolith versus the Swarm*" by Den Cermark.
+Then we went to the last talk for me: "*The Monolith versus the Swarm*" by Dan Čermák.
 A comparison between the monolithic approach to packaging of openSUSE with OBS, and the swarm approach of Fedora.
 The main takeaway was: Both suck in their own way.
 While being great at the same time.
-I was surprised (and disturbed) by the number of systems Fedora uses for packaging, and felt Den smacking the complicated configuration of OBS.
+I was surprised (and disturbed) by the number of systems Fedora uses for packaging, and felt Dan smacking the complicated configuration of OBS.
 As someone who has packaged a Python application and tried (unsuccessfully) to package a Ruby application, I felt that a lot.

 One other talk which I would like to mention was about building a public cloud for 5 million students.
 It was held by someone from OwnCloud and mentioned their path to providing millions of students in Europe and their schools with cloud solutions.
 This included ByCS or "Bayerncloud Schule".
 A system ordered by the state of Bavaria's education ministry which I am very familiar with due to my regular blocks of schools during my apprenticeship.
 The talk confirmed by suspicions that the regular downtimes, bugs and other problems we have with ByCS and its integrated applications (Especially Mebis (A Moodle fork) and the new ByCS Messenger (A custom patches version of the Element Matrix client)) are less of an issue with the system itself, or the used FOSS tools, but rather with he inability of the ministry of education to set up their stuff correctly (indicated by ByCS Messenger's inability to exchange keys).